 Bower is the author or coauthor many articles, some 200 case studies and videos and more than a dozen books: The CEO Within: Why Inside-Outsiders Are The Key To Succession Planning was published in November 2007 by HBS Press and was a Financial Times to 10 for that year; From Resource Allocation to Strategy (with C. Gilbert) was published in 2005 by Oxford University Press, and won the Best Book award in 2006 from “Strategy + Management.” .

 Professor Bower has also consulted widely on problems of succession, strategy and organization with companies here and abroad.
 He is a director of Anika Therapeutics, Inc., Loews Corporation, and New America High Income Fund.
 He is a life trustee of the New England Conservatory of Music and has served on many other company and non-profit boards.

 Professor Bower is a graduate of Harvard University AB '59 magna cum laude, MBA '61 a Baker Scholar with high distinction, DBA '63.
-Married to Elizabeth Potter, he lives in Cambridge, has two children and five grandchildren.
+Married to Elizabeth Potter, he lives in Cambridge, has two children, two step-children, five grandchildren, and 3 step-grandchildren.